© Wiley Periodicals, Inc.

 Charges for color

 For all accepted manuscripts, there will be a charge to authors for color pages used in the print version of the journal.
-The charges are $250.00 (US dollars) for the first page of color and $500.00 (US dollars) for each subsequent page of color.
+The charges are $350.00 (US dollars) per figure.
 There are no charges to the author when the illustration appears in black and white in the printed version of the journal.
 All figures submitted in color will appear in color in the online version of the journal at no cost to the author.
 We recommend the use of symbols, rather than color, for graphs and charts.